 Hyland said they were committed to a multi-platform strategy.
 Fairfax Media will become a “digital news media and transactions” company with horizontal media convergence across four platforms: legacy (print/radio), online, mobiles and tablets, and IPTV.
-Audiences would be “monetised through the day” through a mixture of subscriptions, advertising, digital transactions and events.
-There is no clear role for an editor-in-chief in this model, hence the departures of Ramadge, Frey and Wilson.
-The Australian thinks instead there will be five geographical editors-in-chief in Sydney, Melbourne, Brisbane, Perth and Canberra — and a handful of “national news editors”.
+Audiences would be “monetised through the day” through of subscriptions, advertising, digital transactions and events.
+There is no role for an editor-in-chief in this model.
+The Australian thinks there will be five geographical editors-in-chief in Sydney, Melbourne, Brisbane, Perth and Canberra — and a handful of “national news editors”.
 The Australian believes there will be 19 “topic” editors, replacing the rounds system.
 “Some topics will be national, such as federal politics, some local, such as crime, and some hybrid,” they said.
 “There will also be five ‘platform’ editors: one each for print, social media, tablet, mobile and computer.”

-While Australia’s two biggest media companies haemorrhage staff, The Guardian is worried more about losing a plurality of voices.
-It notes Gina Rinehart is circling Fairfax looking for a board seat and editorial influence.
-Maybe Rinehart is just smart and figures now is a good time to buy into their stock or maybe she wants more than that.
-Either way, based on what Hyland is saying, the Guardian’s comment she would “hamper Australia’s once-vibrant journalistic culture” is a bit Pollyanna-ish about the country’s journalistic culture.
-Right-winger Gerard Henderson calls the Age Guardian-on-the-Yarra but the Australian paper is nowhere near as good as its British counterpart.
+While Australia’s two biggest media companies haemorrhage staff, The Guardian is worried about losing a plurality of voices.
+It notes Gina Rinehart is circling Fairfax for a board seat and editorial influence.
+The Guardian’s comment she would “hamper Australia’s once-vibrant journalistic culture” is a bit Pollyanna-ish about the country’s journalistic culture.
+Right-winger Gerard Henderson calls the Age Guardian-on-the-Yarra but the Australian paper is not as good as its British counterpart.

-Whether it will be a choice “between Murdoch and Murdoch on steroid,” as the Guardian claims, the fact is Fairfax were never independent of their owners regardless of their “Charter of Editorial Independence”.
-Even in the glory days of Graham Perkin, he was rapped over the knuckles for supporting Gough Whitlam in 1972 and had to backtrack in 1974 when the board vetoed his decision to give Labor another chance.
-Rineharts’s refusal to sign it will have little bearing on the content the new entity provides.
+Whether it will be a choice “between Murdoch and Murdoch on steroid,” as the Guardian claims, Fairfax were never independent of their owners regardless of their “Charter of Editorial Independence”.
+Even in Graham Perkin’s glory days, he was rapped over the knuckles for supporting Gough Whitlam in 1972 and had to backtrack in 1974 when the board vetoed his decision to support Labor.
+Rinehart’s refusal to sign it will have little bearing on the content the new entity provides.

-The real danger is elsewhere.
 The threat is not about political interference but business.
 The new arrangements will further hasten the collapse of the walls between editorial and commercial departments.
 Terry Flew notes the big question for Fairfax is what online content to put out.
 Flew said their websites are “a confusing blancmange of investigative stories, fashion photos, sex tips, celebrity gossip, local news, opinion pieces, sports results, and updates on reality TV shows.
 These sites challenge Fairfax’s claim to deliver quality journalism and most of it is readily available elsewhere.
-Flew said Fairfax has priorities for itsonline sites: “uncluttering its content pages and deciding what it won’t be reporting on, and identifying more clearly who its paying readership are likely to be and what they are uniquely seeking from Fairfax sites.”
+Flew said Fairfax has priorities for its online sites: “uncluttering its content pages and deciding what it won’t be reporting on, and identifying more clearly who its paying readership are likely to be and what they are uniquely seeking from Fairfax sites.”